South Bay Cities ADU Calculator

 Regional Early Action Planning (REAP)

-Multifaceted research and planning project including mapping, economic analysis, policy assessment, infrastructure impacts, surveys of applicants and tenants, best practices, and forecasting of ADU development in the South Bay.
+The SBCCOG is engaged in a multifaceted research and planning project that includes mapping, economic analysis, policy assessment, infrastructure impacts, surveys of applicants and tenants, best practices, and forecasting of ADU development in the South Bay.

 Commercial Redevelopment into Housing

-Multifaceted research and planning project to develop tools for cities to identify underperforming commercial segments with potential for redevelopment into housing with zero emission mobility options, and identify commercial properties – strip arterials, regional malls, office buildings, and industrial parks – that are strong candidates for redevelopment into sustainable affordable housing in the South Bay.
+The SBCCOG is helping to lead a multifaceted research and planning project to develop tools for cities to identify underperforming commercial segments with potential for redevelopment into housing.
+Such housing will offer zero-emission mobility options.
+It’s seeking to identify commercial properties – strip arterials, regional malls, office buildings, and industrial parks – that are strong candidates for redevelopment into sustainable affordable housing in the South Bay.

 Housing Education Program